 The only thing you need to keep in mind is to keep the camera and the sync module within 100 feet of each other.

-Do note that it's not one of the prettiest cameras in the market.
+Do note that it’s not one of the prettiest cameras on the market.
 The camera module and the motion sensor rests in the middle of the rectangular body.

-The night-vision is one feature which many users on Amazon praise a lot.
-The device kicks into action even if it detects a small harmless fly buzzing into the scene.
-And the best part is that this feature works even when you don't have Amazon's cloud service subscription.
+The night-vision has been praised by a lot.
+This feature kicks into action even if it detects a small harmless fly buzzing into the scene.
+And the best part is that this feature works even when you don’t have Amazon’s cloud service subscription.

 But on the downside, this camera emits a small blue light when the infrared lights switch on.
 And that potentially reveals its presence easily.